NetLogo/ReviewTab/README.md

 Requires NetLogo 5.0beta4 (coming soon).

+## Building

+Move the ReviewTab directory to your 5.0beta4 plugins directory.

+Run build.sh.

+If compilation succeeds, `ReviewTab.jar` will be created.

 ## Using

-Drop ReviewTab.jar into your 5.0beta4 plugins directory and restart NetLogo.
+After building, restart NetLogo and the new tab should appear.

 ## About the source code